digitaltrails/vdu_controls/src/vdu_controls/resources/docs/help.md

 Configuration
 =============

-Configuration changes can be made via the ``Settings`` dialog or by editing the config-files.
+Configuration changes can be made via the *Settings-Dialog* or by editing the config-files.

 Settings Menu and Config files
 ------------------------------

-The ``Settings`` dialog features a tab for editing common/default settings as well as tabs specific to each VDU.
+The *Settings-Dialog* features a tab for editing common/default settings as well as tabs specific to each VDU.
 The config files are named according to the following scheme:

  - Application wide default config: ``$HOME/.config/vdu_controls/vdu_controls.conf``